What should I be when I grow up? Where should I live? What marketing, sales, and service software should my business use?

 (CSAT Survey Example)

 While You can do CES, NPS, or CSAT surveys and customize the wording, your flexibility with surveys pretty much stops there right now.
-However, as of now (November 2020) there is a public beta for custom feedback surveys, so this con will soon be a non-issue!
+In November 2020, there was a public beta for custom feedback surveys, but there are still some limitations.

 Con: Limited features